Odido: Acquisition of Vodafone Thuis

 In August 2016, after Ziggo and Vodafone Netherlands announced their merger, the European Commission required Vodafone to split off their fixed-line Internet business, as a condition to approve the merger.
 T-Mobile Netherlands reached an agreement to acquire Vodafone Thuis in November 2016, taking over their 150,000 customers.
 The deal was completed in December 2016.
 The service was rebranded T-Mobile Thuis on 15 February 2017.

 Acquisition of Tele2 Netherlands

 In December 2017, T-Mobile announced its intent to buy Tele2 Netherlands.
 After a delay because of a European Commission investigation, the merger was completed in January 2019.

 IPTV TV service Knippr

 On 9 June 2016 T-Mobile Netherlands launched IPTV service Knippr in the Netherlands.
 After 2 years on 1 June 2018 the service has been stopped due to the lack of customers.

+2026 hacking incident

+In February 2026, it was announced that Odido's customer service system (provided by Salesforce) was broken into by the hacking group ShinyHunters.
+This was one of the largest private data leaks in Dutch history.
+After Odido refused a ransom payment, substantial personally identifiable information on 6.5 million private customers and 600,000 companies was released by the hackers on March 1, 2026 after several smaller datasets were published multiple times earlier on the same week, intended to pressure Odido to pay for the ransom.

+The hackers themselves had previously mentioned having stolen up to 8 million people's private data.

+The breached data includes full names, physical and e-mail addresses, phone and account numbers, IBAN account numbers, date of birth and passport and/or driver's license information, along with extremely sensitive information about financial guardianship, debts and other notes about customer conduct and interaction history.
+Odido itself did not notice the breach until it was made public by the hackers.

+The full release redacted some data, namely bank account numbers and internal customer service notes; these were present in the smaller leaks uploaded online a few days before publication of the main dataset intended to pressure Odido.

+On 17 February 2026, it was also revealed that Odido retained private customer data for much longer than their stated two years, with some prior customers having their personally identifiable information compromised even though they had switched away from Odido reportedly five to ten years before the leak.

+No IPv6

+Odido is the only major provider in the Netherlands that exclusively offers (legacy) IPv4, but no IPv6 to its customers and has expressed a lack of interest in changing that situation.